 9.41.6 TWT Sleep Setup

-A Responder PM Mode bit in the Control field of the TWT response set to 1 indicates that the Responder STA may be in Doze state outside the indicated TWT Adjusted SP.
+A Responder PM Mode bit in the Control field of the TWT response set to 1 indicates that the Responder STA may be in Doze state outside the indicated TWT SP.

 9.41.7 TWT Teardown

 Either STA that is a party to an established TWT agreement may delete the TWT agreement by successfully transmitting a TWT Teardown frame.
-The TWT Flow Identifier field of the TWT Teardown frame shall be set to the value of the TWT Flow Identifier field of the TWT element of the frame that successfully concluded the setup of the TWT that is the subject of the teardown request.
+The TWT Flow Identifier field of the TWT Teardown frame shall be set to the value of the TWT Flow Identifier field of the TWT element of the frame that successfully concluded the setup of the TWT agreement that is the subject of the teardown request.

-When a TWT Teardown frame is successfully transmitted or received, the TWT agreement corresponding to the TWT Flow Identifier field of the TWT Teardown frame is deleted.
+When a TWT Teardown frame is successfully transmitted or received, the TWT agreement corresponding to the TWT Flow Identifier field, TWT STA MAC address and TWT peer STA MAC address of the TWT Teardown frame shall be deleted.

 TGah editor: modify the first paragraph of 10.1.2 TSF for infrastructure networks as shown: